-In life people want shortcuts – I think that’s the reason rules of thumb find some place in once life.
-These financial planning rules of thumb are very basic & not at all full-proof as requirement of 2 different people can never be same.
+In life people want shortcuts – I think that’s the reason rules of thumb find someplace in one life.
+These thumb rules for financial planningare very basic & not at all full-proof as the requirements of 2 different people can never be the same.
 They can just give you some idea but important financial decisions should not be taken on basis of these.
 Editor of The Journal of Financial Planning (US), once noted that “Rules of thumb are for people who want to decide things without thinking about them.”
-But still it will be unfair to suggest ignoring all of them.
+But still, it will be unfair to suggest ignoring all of them.

 1. What should be my asset allocation or how much equity should I have?

-This is the most common rule of thumb which is used in investment world.
-Rule says Equity percentage in your portfolio should be equal to 100 minus your age or in other words debt should be equal to your age.
+This is the most common rule of thumb which is used in the investment world.
+The rule says Equity percentage in your portfolio should be equal to 100 minus your age or in other words, debt should be equal to your age.
 For eg if you are 30 you should have 30% of your investments in debt & 70% (100 – your age) in equity.
-This doesn’t take care of risk appetite, risk tolerance or how far your goals are.
+This doesn’t take care of risk appetite, risk tolerance, or how far your goals are.

-2. How much emergency fund I should have?
+2. How much emergency funds I should have?

-Emergency Fund helps people in case of sudden loss of income, medical emergency etc. Thumb rule says one should have emergency fund equal to 3 to 6 months of monthly expenses.
-You can keep it at 3 month if you are a government servant but in case of private job or profession you should keep it on the higher side of the range.
-Make sure you don’t use this amount for day to day needs/wants.
-For retired person emergency fund should be equal to 1 year of expense.
+Emergency Fund helps people in case of a sudden loss of income, medical emergency, etc. The Thumb rules say one should have an emergency fund equal to 3 to 6 months of monthly expenses.
+You can keep it at 3 months if you are a government servant but in the case of a private job or profession, you should keep it on the higher side of the range.
+Make sure you don’t use this amount for day-to-day needs/wants.
+For a retired person, an emergency fund should be equal to 1 year of expense.

 3. How much money will I need in retirement or how much corpus I should build?

-4. How much I need to invest every month to achieve retirement goal?
+4. How much do I need to invest every month to achieve my retirement goal?

 5. How much insurance should I have?

 Here insurance means insurance.
-Rule says one should have sum assured of 8-10 times of his yearly income.
+The rule says one should have a sum assured of 8-10 times of his yearly income.
 I think this rule is far from perfect but still can be used as starting point.
 This does not take care of any of your goals, liabilities & even complete expenses.
-Some modified version of this rule says that if you are in early 30s insurance should be 12-15 times of your annual income & if you are in 50s take 6-8 times.
+Some modified version of this rule says that if you are in your early 30s insurance should be 12-15 times your annual income & if you are in your 50s take 6-8 times.

 6. How big should be my House?

-The value of house should be equal to 2-3 times of your family annual income.
-So if you & your spouse are earning total Rs 20 lakh – you should buy a house in Range of Rs 40-60 Lakh.
+The value of a house should be equal to 2-3 times your family’s annual income.
+So if you & your spouse are earning a total of Rs 20 lakh – you should buy a house in a Range of Rs 40-60 Lakh.

 7. Maximum EMI that I can have?